 What Are Matzo Balls?

-Matzo balls are those delightful soup dumplings, often floating around in chicken soup, made with matzo meal, eggs, and fat (often chicken schmaltz).
-Because they are made with matzo (also called ‘matza’ or ‘matzah’), they are traditionally enjoyed on Passover, the Jewish holiday where we refrain from eating leavened bread (anything containing yeast).
+Matzo balls (or kneidlach if you’re Ashkenazi) are those delightful soup dumplings found floating around in chicken soup made with matzo meal, eggs, and fat (often chicken schmaltz).
+Because they are made with matzo (spelled 1000 different ways — ‘matza‘ or ‘matzah‘), they are traditionally enjoyed on Passover, the Jewish holiday where we refrain from eating leavened bread (anything containing yeast).

-- Eggs, separated: This is certainly a matter of personal preference, but for the lightest imaginable matzo balls, whisk the egg whites separately until soft peaks form, then fold into the matzo ball mixture.
+- On whipping egg whites: For the lightest matzo balls, whisk the egg whites separately until soft peaks form, then gently fold them into the mixture.
+Short on time?
+Skip this step — the texture will be slightly denser, but still delicious.

-- Matzo meal: Essentially breadcrumbs made from finely ground matzo.
+- Matzo meal: If you’re unfamiliar, these are essentially breadcrumbs made from finely ground matzo.

 Make the matzo balls separate from the chicken soup base.

-Once the matzo balls are cooked, serve in your favorite homemade chicken soup (our recipe is below!) with carrots, fresh dill, and if you like, a pinch of flaky sea salt.
+Once the matzo balls are cooked, serve in your favorite homemade chicken soup (my recipe is below!) with carrots, fresh dill, and a pinch of flaky sea salt.

 To Make Homemade Chicken Soup